- play_arrow Overview

 802.1ag Ethernet OAM for VPLS uses implicit interface filters and forwarding table filters to flood, accept, and drop the CFM packets.

-Packet transmit path:
+Packet transmits path:

-For down MEPs, the packets are transmitted on the interface on which the MEP is configured.
+For Down MEPs, the packets are transmitted on the interface on which the MEP is configured.

 The following are the configurations of the VPLS and CFM on the service provider routers.